The Menu-Size Complexity of Revenue Approximation: Menu Size and Communication Complexity

-Note also that once the auction is incentive compatible, this characterization of the communication complexity holds whether or not the communication protocol is required to be incentive compatible: the lower bound on the communication complexity applies even without any incentive requirements, while the upper bound protocol is clearly incentive compatible.
+Note also that once the mechanism is incentive compatible, this characterization of the communication complexity holds whether or not the communication protocol is required to be incentive compatible: the lower bound on the communication complexity applies even without any incentive requirements, while the upper bound protocol is clearly incentive compatible.

 The definition of randomized communication complexity may be more subtle: one definition would just require a randomized protocol that computes, with high probability, the required outcome.
-A more natural definition, however, would just require the distribution of the outcomes of the protocol to be that specified by the auction.
+A more natural definition, however, would just require the distribution of the outcomes of the protocol to be that specified by the mechanism.

-\begin{definition}[Randomized Communication Complexity] The randomized communication complexity of an auction is the expected number of bits of communication required, for the worst case input, in a randomized protocol whose probability of allocating each item and whose expected payment are as specified by the auction. \end{definition}
+\begin{definition}[Randomized Communication Complexity] The randomized communication complexity of a mechanism is the expected number of bits of communication required, for the worst case input, in a randomized protocol whose probability of allocating each item and whose expected payment are as specified by the mechanism. \end{definition}

 As it turns out, this definition of randomized communication complexity is a much easier benchmark to satisfy, at least as long as we allow ``public coins'' (i.e., as long as we assume that the buyer and seller share a randomly generated string, whose length is not counted toward the communication).
-For instance, one may in fact implement any single-item auction with a single bit of communication under a public-coin model.
-By a theorem of \cite{Myerson81}, an IC single-item auction is completely specified by\ \ 1) the probability of allocation $x(v)$ for every value $v$, where $x(\cdot)$ is a nondecreasing function, and\ \ 2) the payment $p_0$ of a buyer with valuation $0$.
+For instance, one may in fact implement any single-item mechanism with a single bit of communication under a public-coin model.
+By a theorem of \cite{Myerson81}, an IC single-item mechanism is completely specified by\ \ 1) the probability of allocation $x(v)$ for every value $v$, where $x(\cdot)$ is a nondecreasing function, and\ \ 2) the payment $p_0$ of a buyer with valuation $0$.
 Suppose that the buyer and seller choose (jointly, without any communication cost) a price $p$ at random so that $x(p)$ is exactly uniform on $[0,1]$.
 To get the correct allocation, it suffices for the buyer to get the item if $v \ge p$ (requiring one bit of communication), which indeed happens with probability exactly $x(v)$.
 If we charge the buyer exactly $p+p_0$ when she gets the item and $p_0$ when she does not get the item, then the expected payment turns out to be as required.

 It is not completely clear to us how large the public-coin randomized complexity can be in the case of multiple items, nor is it clear how large the private-coin randomized complexity can be.